Botanical Information

 Energetics (Traditional Medicine Perspectives)

-- Traditional Western Herbalism: Cooling and astringent; supports digestion, wound healing, and urinary health.
+- Traditional Western Herbalism: Cooling and astringent; supports digestion, skin, and urinary health.

-- European Folk Medicine: Used as a wound-healing herb and digestive tonic.
+- European Folk Medicine: Used for gastrointestinal issues and wound healing.

 - Ayurveda: Primarily balances Pitta and Kapha, but excessive use may aggravate Vata.